vberkaltun/mbedCore/readme.md

 ### Automatic Setup: Hukseflux Terminal Server

-1. Open your Hukseflux Terminal Server by the **`Windows Remote Desktop Connection`** tool.
-2. Open a **`File Explorer`** and redirect to the **`sing_mbed_template`** project path.
-If you don't know the full path, get a consult from your administration.
-Then copy all project content or just project folder.
-3. Open your machine and redirect to the path you would like to copy the all project content.
-Copy all content in this folder.
-4. Paste it to the path you would like to work on your local machine.
-After all these steps, you may have to check out these two topics:
+The Hukseflux Terminal Server includes all the project templates that you may need for the MbedOS + VS Code developments.
+In case of this automatic setup option, please get in touch with your administration to find out how to download **`sing_mbed_template`** project path.
+After all these steps, you may have to check out these two topics as well:

 - The [Hotfix for The Linux File Formats](#Hotfix-for-The-Linux-File-Formats) topic in the [Troubleshooting](#Troubleshooting) section
 - The [Extracting The 'mbed-os.zip' File](#Extracting-The-mbed-oszip-File) topic in the [Troubleshooting](#Troubleshooting) section

-After these steps, all dependencies will be downloaded to your current directory.

 ### Manual Setup